 37 Degrees North is also pretty special linguistically.
 Significantly, 41.0% of its residents five years old and above primarily speak Chinese at home.
 This is a higher percentage than 99.8% of all U.S. neighborhoods.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the 37 Degrees North neighborhood.
 In the 37 Degrees North neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 96.4% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.
 What is also interesting to note, is that the 37 Degrees North neighborhood has a greater percentage of residents born in another country (64.4%) than are found in 99.5% of all U.S. neighborhoods.

 The neighbors in the 37 Degrees North neighborhood in Sunnyvale are wealthy, making it among the 15% highest income neighborhoods in America.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 99.3% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.